PeekAndPoke/ultra/kontainer/docs/ultra::docs/index.md

 ```
 ### Breaking Cyclic Dependencies with Lazy Injection

-In some cases we have service that need to injected each other.
+In some cases we have services that need to injected each other.

 This cyclic dependency can be broken with lazy injection.